Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 1 (OCR) ---

-Name According to W-9 Form with d/b/a I College cba I Group oro ew
-This Provider Agreement (hereinafter "“Agreement") is made and entered into by and between Tennessee, Inc. or Community Care Texas, Inc. (collectively referred in this Agreement as and the undersigned Provider (hereinafter Provider"), effective as of the date next —_— signature “Effective Date").
-In accordance with this Agreement, a Tennessee, Inc. manages the Medicaid Program under and | sy Texas, Inc. manages the Medicare Advantage Program.
+Name According to W-9 Form with le College cba Group This Provider Agreement (hereinafter “Agreement") is made and entered into by and between LS eccaaral Tennessee, Inc. </o Community Care, camer Texas, Inc. (collectively referred in this Agreemen as and the undersigned Provider (hereinafter “Provider"), effective as of the date next a signature (the “Effective Date").
+In accordance with this Agreement, SESE Tennessee, Inc. manages the Medicaid Program under a and rare Texas, Inc. manages the Medicare Advantage Program.
 In consideration of the mutual promises and covenants herein contained, the sufficiency of which is acknowledged by the parties, the parties agree as follows:
 ARTICLE |
 DEFINITIONS
-"Affiliate" means any person, firm, corporation (including, without limitation, service corporation and professional corporation), partnership (including, without limitation, general partnership, limited partnership and limited liability partnership), limited liability company, joint venture, business trust, association or other entity or organization that (i) now or in the future directly or indirectly controls, is controlled by or is under common control with the and/or (ii) that is identified as an Affiliate on a designated web site as referenced in the provider manual(s).
+“Affiliate" means any person, firm, corporation (including, without limitation, service corporation and professional corporation), partnership (including, without limitation, general partnership, limited partnership and limited liability partnership), limited liability company, joint venture, business trust, association or other entity or organization that (i) now or in the future directly or indirectly controls, is controlled by or is under common control with the and/or (ii) that is identified as an Affiliate on a designated web site as referenced in the provider manual(s).
 Unless otherwise set forth in the Agreement, an Affiliate may access the rates, terms and conditions of this Agreement.
-"Agency" means a federal, state or local agency, administration, board or other governing body with jurisdiction over the governance or administration of a Health Benefit Plan.
+“Agency” means a federal, state or local agency, administration, board or other governing body with jurisdiction over the governance or administration of a Health Benefit Plan.
-## 7
-Compensation Schedule" ("ACS") means the document(s) attached hereto and incorporated herein by reference, and which sets forth ‘he Rate(s) and compensation related terms for the Network(s) in which Provider participates.
-The ACS may include additional Provider obligations and specific [J compensation related terms and requirements.
+7 Compensation Schedule" ("ACS") means the document(s) attached hereto and incorporated herein by reference, and which sets forth the arama Rate(s) and compensation related terms for the Network(s) in which Provider participates.
+The ACS may include additional Provider obligations and specific |] compensation related terms and requirements.
-| cagramimn Rate" means the lesser of one hundred percent (100%) of Eligible Charges for Covered Services, or the
+| camrarim Rate" means the lesser of one hundred percent (100%) of Eligible Charges for Covered Services, or the
-total reimbursement amount that Provider_and have agreed upon as set forth in te Compensation Schedule ("ACS").
-The ate Includes applicable Cost Shares, and shall represent payment in full to Provider for Covered Services.
+total reimbursement amount that Provider and have agreed upon as set forth in the prance Compensation Schedule ("ACS").
+The ate includes applicable Cost Shares, and shall represen payment in full to Provider for Covered Services.
-"Audit" means a post-payment review of the Claim(s) and supporting clinical information reviewed a to ensure payment accuracy.
-The review ensures Claim(s) comply with all pertinent aspects of submission and payment including, but not limited to, contractual terms, Regulatory Requirements, Coded Service Identifiers (as defined in the ACS) guidelines and instructions, care medical policies and clinical utilization management guidelines, reimbursement policies, and generally accepted medical practices.
-Audit does not include medical record review for quality and risk adjustment initiatives, or activities conducted by J Special investigation Unit c"siu’).
+"Audit" means a post-payment review of the Claim(s) and supporting clinical information reviewed > to ensure payment accuracy.
+The review ensures Claim(s) comply with all pertinent aspects of submission and payment including, but not limited to, contractual terms, Regulatory Requirements, Coded Service Identifiers (as defined in the ACS) guidelines and instructions, maemo medical policies and clinical utilization management guidelines, reimbursement policies, and generally accepted medical practices.
+Audit does not include medical record review for quality and risk adjustment initiatives, or activities conducted by [J Special investigation Unit ("SIU").
-“Claim” means either the uniform bill claim form or electronic claim form in the format prescribed by submitted by a provider for payment by a [J for Health Services rendered to a Member.
+"Claim" means either the uniform bill claim form or electronic claim form in the format prescribed by submitted by a provider for payment by a for Health Services rendered to a Member.
 "CMS" means the Centers for Medicare & Medicaid Services, an administrative agency within the United States Department of Health & Human Services ("HHS").
-"Cost Share" means, with respect to Covered Services, an amount which a Member is required to pay under the terms of the applicable Health Benefit Plan.
+“Cost Share" means, with respect to Covered Services, an amount which a Member is required to pay under the terms of the applicable Health Benefit Plan.
 Such payment may be referred to as an allowance, coinsurance, copayment, deductible, penalty or other Member payment responsibility, and may be a fixed amount or a percentage of applicable payment for Covered Services rendered to the Member.
-"Covered Services" means Medically Necessary Health Services, as determined by [EEE and described in the applicable Health Benefit Plan, for which a Member is eligible for coverage.
+"Covered Services" means Medically Necessary Health Services, as determined by JJ and described in the applicable Health Benefit Plan, for which a Member is eligible for coverage.
-“Government Contract" means the contract between and an applicable party, such as an Agency, which governs the delivery of Health Services by| to Member(s) pursuant to a Government Program.
+“Government Contract" means the contract between and an applicable party, such as an Agency, which governs the delivery of Health Services by to Member(s) pursuant to a Government Program.